Skip to main content

 (2) Any form of positive identification.

-(F) Records for the disposal of controlled substance drugs shall be maintained in accordance with rule 4729:5-3-01 of the Administrative Code and, if disposal is performed on-site, the positive identification of the EMS personnel who disposed of the drugs.
+(F) Records for the disposal of controlled substance drugs shall be maintained in accordance with rule 4729:5-3-01 of the Administrative Code and, if disposal is performed on-site, the positive identification of the two EMS personnel who disposed of the drugs in accordance with rule 4729:5-14-03 of the Administrative Code.

 (G) All records maintained in accordance with this rule shall be uniformly maintained and readily retrievable.

-(H) An EMS organization shall conduct an annual inventory of all controlled substances in accordance with agency 4729. of the Administrative Code.
+(H) An EMS organization shall conduct an annual inventory of all controlled substances in accordance with rule 4729:5-3-07 of the Administrative Code.

 (1) All paper records shall be scanned in full color via technology designed to capture information in one form and reproduce it in an electronic medium presentable and usable to an end user;